Examples

 end

-We loop backward over the particles, starting with the last particle, because on the last particle, only one force is acting.
-On particle $n-1$ two spring forces are acting in the opposite direction.
+We loop over the particles.
+On the first and the last particle only one spring force is acting.
+On the other particles, two spring forces are acting in the opposite direction.
+Because the first particle is fixed we set its acceleration to zero.

 Julia code: Tether_05.jl